 Speedy Growth and the Speed of Problems

 Problems are everywhere.
-Maybe you hope to bypass problems or assume that those that make it to the Forbes Billionaire list are immune.
-Truth is, the more success you have the more challenges you will have to overcome.
-The speed of problems relates to the speed of growth.
+Maybe you hope to bypass issues or assume that those that make it to the Forbes Billionaire list are immune.
+The truth is, the more success you have, the more challenges you will have to overcome.
+The speed of problems relates to the rate of growth.

 Why do the successful ventures create more problems?
 Your influence effects thousands if not millions of lives.
 If you have a billion-dollar company, you have a lot of people working with, for and against you.